mairahz/Artemis-Blue/README.md

 ![Bluetooth Diagram](btdiagram.png)

+The bluetooth network is arranged in a star topology with all of the static nodes communicating with the one mobile node.
+An extremely low data rate is required.

 #### LoRaWAN network

 GPS and RSSI and accelerometer data is sent to the LoRaWAN gateway via LoRaWAN as per the following payload formats and message protocol diagram: